Released2013

 "It's a reassurance," Karen O continued, "and just what I needed when I was writing it.
 It was like a nurturing and reassuring letter to myself and to anyone else going through something hard."

-Key, BPM (tempo) and time signature of Despair.
+Key, mode, time signature and tempo of Despair.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.